everpress-co/mailster-sendgrid/readme.txt

 5. Send a testmail

 == Changelog ==

+= 2.0 =

+* switch to SendGrid API v3 requires now an API Key
+* embedded images works now with the WEB API
+* several improvements

 = 1.0.1 =
 * fixed: issue with slashes in content when using the WEB API